Abbasid Caliphate: Military

 The Abbasid army amassed an array of siege equipment, such as catapults, mangonels, battering rams, ladders, grappling irons, and hooks.
 All such weaponry was operated by military engineers.
 However, the primary siege weapon was the manjaniq, a type of siege weapon that was comparable to the trebuchet employed in Western medieval times.
 From the seventh century onward, it had largely replaced torsion artillery.
 By Harun al-Rashid's time, the Abbasid army employed fire grenades.
 The Abbasids also utilized field hospitals and ambulances drawn by camels.
 The cavalry was entirely covered in iron, with helmets.
 Similar to medieval knights, their only exposed spots were the end of their noses and small openings in front of their eyes.
 Their foot soldiers were issued spears, swords, and pikes, and (in line with Persian fashion) trained to stand so solidly that, one contemporary wrote "you would have thought them held fast by clamps of bronze".
 Although the Abbasids never retained a substantial regular army, the caliph could recruit a considerable number of soldiers in a short time when needed from levies.
 There were also cohorts of regular troops who received steady pay and a special forces unit.
 At any moment, 125,000 Muslim soldiers could be assembled along the Byzantine frontier, Baghdad, Medina, Damascus, Rayy, and other geostrategic locations in order to quell any unrest.

-Ukhaidir Fortress, located south of Karbala, is a large, rectangular fortress erected in 775 AD with a unique defensive style.
+Al-Ukhaidir Fortress, located south of Karbala, is a large, rectangular fortress erected in 775 CE with a unique defensive style.